-International flight tickets, Hurtigruten and Havila optional excursions, any airport taxes, travel insurance, visas, gratitudes and any items of personal nature.
+International flight tickets, Norwegian coastal voyage optional excursions, any airport taxes, travel insurance, visas, gratitudes and any items of personal nature.

 Booking your flight from Helsinki to Rovaniemi with Finnair in combination with your international flight is a more affordable option.

-Day 1 - Fly from Helsinki to Ivalo, transfer to your hotel
+Day 1 - Arrive to Ivalo, transfer to your hotel

-Arrive from Helsinki and transfer to Inari, a short distance away.
-The Aurora Village is located high above the Arctic Circle in Northern Finland.
+Arrive to Ivalo and transfer to The Aurora Village which is located high above the Arctic Circle in Northern Finland.
 Surrounded by stunning scenery, we will enjoy this rustic wilderness experience in the remote forests of northern Finland, away from the hustle and bustle of everyday life.

 Check in to your glass roofed Aurora Cabin where you will be spending tonight.